No fitness and weight-loss plan to help you lose baby weight is complete without nutritional adjustments.

 - Caloric baseline + 400 + 500 = Maintenance calories during lactation

 - Maintenance calories during lactation – 750 = Calorie target

 *If your maintenance calories or calorie target is less than 1,800 calories, round up to 1,800 to ensure adequate nutrient intake to meet your daily needs — especially if you’re within the first six months of breastfeeding (to ensure a healthy milk supply).

 What Should You Eat to Lose Baby Weight?

-There are no “magic” weight-loss foods for nursing mothers, so using the food lists in the Portion Fix guide is a great resource when choosing healthful options.
+There are no “magic” weight-loss foods for nursing mothers, so using the food lists in the Ultimate Portion Fix guide is a great resource when choosing healthful options.